xtuml/bridgepoint/doc-bridgepoint/notes/8005_Test_Orderring/8005_Test_Orderring.md

 changing the invocation order causes failures.

-JUnit states that will-written test code would not assume any order, but it is very hard to refactor our test to resolve their dependencies.
+JUnit states that will-written test code would not assume any order, but it is very hard to refactor our tests to resolve their dependencies.

 4. Requirements
 ---------------